jonnonz1/nz-statute-book/acts/public/1955/maori-reserved-land-act-1955.md

 In the exercise of his powers of leasing under this Act the Māori Trustee may comprise in the same lease 2 or more parcels of land held by him in trust for different owners, and in any such case the rent and other moneys receivable by the Māori Trustee in respect of that lease shall be from time to time apportioned by the Māori Trustee between those owners in such manner as he deems just and equitable.

 ### 78 Registration of leases
-(1) Upon the production of any lease of any reserved land, duly executed by the lessee and the Māori Trustee, and the payment of the appropriate fee, the District Land Registrar shall register the same, and shall, in his discretion, either:
+(1) Upon the production of any lease of any reserved land, duly executed by the lessee and the Māori Trustee, and the payment of the appropriate fee, the Registrar-General of Land must issue a record of title for that leasehold estate.
-  (a) embody the lease in the register as a folium thereof; or (b) issue a certificate of title under section 66 of the Land Transfer Act 1952, for the lessee's estate or interest.
-(2) Upon the registration of any such lease the estate or interest of the lessee shall be deemed to be land subject to the provisions of the Land Transfer Act 1952.
+(2) Upon the registration of any such lease the estate or interest of the lessee shall be deemed to be land subject to the provisions of the Land Transfer Act 2017.
-(3) Before registering any lease under this section the District Land Registrar may require a plan of the land to be deposited in the Land Registry Office in accordance with the provisions of section 167 of the Land Transfer Act 1952.
+(3) Before registering any lease under this section the Registrar-General of Land may require the deposit of a plan of the land in accordance with section 224 of the Land Transfer Act 2017.
-(4) Any lease granted by the Māori Trustee in respect of any reserved land which is in substitution for a prior lease of the land or is a renewal of any lease shall be deemed to be subject to all existing encumbrances, liens, and interests (if any) registered against that prior lease or the lease to be renewed, and, notwithstanding anything contained in the Land Transfer Act 1952, the District Land Registrar shall register against the substituted lease or the certificate of title for the leasehold interest, as the case may be, all such encumbrances, liens, and interests accordingly in order of their registered priority.
+(4) Any lease granted by the Māori Trustee in respect of any reserved land which is in substitution for a prior lease of the land or is a renewal of any lease shall be deemed to be subject to all existing encumbrances, liens, and interests (if any) registered against that prior lease or the lease to be renewed, and, notwithstanding anything contained in the Land Transfer Act 2017, the Registrar-General of Land must register against the record of title for the leasehold estate all such encumbrances, liens, and interests accordingly in order of their registered priority.

 ### 79 Adjoining areas may be incorporated in existing lease
 (1) Where the lessee of any area of reserved land and the Māori Trustee have agreed that any other area of reserved land should be incorporated in the lease, the Māori Trustee may execute a certificate setting forth particulars of the area of the land to be incorporated in the lease, the increase in rent, and other particulars appropriate to the circumstances, and shall endorse thereon a plan of the area to be incorporated in the lease.
-(2) Any such certificate shall have effect as if it were a memorandum of variation under section 116 of the Land Transfer Act 1952, and the provisions of that section shall, with the necessary modifications, extend and apply to any such certificate accordingly.
+(2) Any such certificate shall have effect as if it were a lease variation instrument under section 92 of the Land Transfer Act 2017, and the provisions of that section shall, with the necessary modifications, extend and apply to any such certificate accordingly.
 (3) The powers conferred by this section shall not be exercised in respect of a lease which is subject to a mortgage except with the consent of the mortgagee.

 ### 80 Implied covenants in leases of reserved land